 Boilerplate Text about the Writing Center for Your Syllabi

-The RSU English and Humanities’ Writing Center is in Baird Hall, Room 206 with two satellite tutoring locations on the Pryor campus (room 103) and the Bartlesville campus (room 725).
-There, students may access free writing help with any college-level paper at any point of time while they are students at RSU.
+The RSU English and Humanities’ Writing Center is in Baird Hall, Room 206 with one satellite tutoring location on the Bartlesville campus (room 725).
+There, students may access free writing help with any college-level paper at any point in time while they are students at RSU.
 The Writing Consultants are friendly and professional and can help students with any writing issue.
 Writing help is available over the phone or online for students who are working full-time or who have transportation issues.
 Call 918-343-7838 or email [email protected] for more information.

-Contact Dr. Beam for more information with the following:
+Contact Dr. McGovern for more information with the following: